nishantjoshi-007/ApplyAI/README.md

 - 🎯 **Smart Job Description Extraction**: Automatically extracts job descriptions from popular job sites (LinkedIn, Indeed, Glassdoor, etc.)
 - 🤖 **AI-Powered Generation**: Uses Google Gemini API to create personalized cover letters
-- � **Auto-Fill Application Forms**: Automatically fills job application forms with your personal details
-- �📄 **Template-Based**: Uses your custom cover letter template and resume for consistent, personalized results
+- 📄 **Template-Based**: Uses your custom cover letter template and resume for consistent, personalized results
 - 🎭 **Tone Customization**: Choose from pre-defined tones or create custom tones for your cover letters
 - 🧠 **Smart Resume Import**: Import personal details from your resume using AI
 - 💾 **Local Storage**: All your data (resume, template, API key, personal details) is stored locally in your browser
 - 📥 **Multiple Download Formats**: Download generated cover letters as TXT, PDF, or DOCX files
+- ⚙️ **Easy Settings Access**: Quick access to settings from the popup with a convenient settings button
+- 📋 **Privacy & Terms**: Built-in privacy policy and terms of service for transparency

 ## Setup Instructions